BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 ```
 As can be seen, that matches the third redacted hash in the Mermaid diagram above, which was the `isBasic` assertion for `ur:crypto-cid/hdcxiadtuowtsrynlfbslgplynrlonpfbaeolkbzztsngtasjpenwmdevojsgmplishhurkebnts`.

 Now, Paul can point to Blockchain Common's partially redacted tree of November 2022 certifications, reveal his CID, acknowledge that he passed the basic testing, and show his digest.
-Together these facts prove that the CID is part of the tree.
+Together these facts prove that his identifier is part of the tree.

 More notably, Paul can decide never to reveal his CID, in which case it is at least somewhat difficult for anyone else to prove that Paul is a member of the group.

-Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that CIDs in the Envelope could be guessed.
+Mind you, because the tree is partially redacted, and because no particular attempt has been made to prevent correlation, it's possible that identifiers in the Envelope could be guessed (though someone would have to know a precise identifier to look for).
 There are several ways this could be prevented.
 They all require Blockchain Commons to provide additional information to Paul, increasing the communication requirements (and thus potentially impacting privacy), but they add strong non-correlation defenses.

 1.)
 Blockchain Commons could choose to fully redact the Envelope, publishing only a top-level hash.
 They would then supply Paul with a path to his lower-level hash by partially redacting the tree when he supplied them with his CID.
 Paul could then prove his presence in the Envelope with his digest and that path.
 If that path were to be more widely released, there would be the same correlation problems, but obviously they'd be lesser because it probably would never be widely published.

 2.)
-Alternatively, Blockchain Commons could restructure the Envelope so that every 5 or 10 or 20 CIDs are placed in a subenvelope.
+Alternatively, Blockchain Commons could restructure the Envelope so that every 5 or 10 or 20 CIDs were placed in a subenvelope.
 Their publicly published proof would only show the hashes of these subenvelopes, which will be relatively impossible to correlate.
 Paul would then be able to request a path to his own subenvelope.
 Even if this path were more widely released, there would only be a possibility of correlation for the other CIDs that happen to be in that subenvelope.
 (This example is shown in the next use case.)

 3.)
 Finally, Blockchain Commons could choose to salt every CID in the Envelope.
 They would then have to supply Paul with his salt.
 (The twin limitations here are that salting everything dramatically increases the size of the Envelope and that Paul then has a piece of data that he can't lose).